raimohanska/reactive-bacon/README.md

 Todo
 ----

+- Implement zipE and zipWithE
+- Introduce Sink class for easier side-effects
+- Documentation documentation documentation
+- Refactor into modules (core, combinators, num ..)
 - Configure cabal test suite
-- Implement zipE and zipWithE
-- Implement switch (using >>= and takeUntil)
 - Try it out in the RUMP project
-- Re-implement the rather hackish mergeRawE implementation using STM
-- Publish to Hackage :)
+- Publish to Hackage